mbeiter/util/BUILD.md

 ### Run a Fortify scan (see above)

-### Check if everything builds without errors and warnings

-    mvn clean package site

-### Build the release bits
+### Build the release bits and site

-    mvn clean install -P release
+    mvn clean install site -P release

-### Build the site

-    mvn site

-If you get an error message about missing dependencies during site building (e.g. JavaDoc warnings), you forgot to do a `mvn clean install` before building the site.
+If you get an error message about missing dependencies during site building (e.g. JavaDoc warnings), you forgot to also do an `install` when building the site.

 ### Stage the site